Are you thinking about to reload your ammo? Trying to save some money by reloading? Can’t decide which metal to go for?

 Then look no further.
 Because this article will answer your inquiries.

 The main two option when it comes to reloading is brass and nickel plated brass.
-Now both of these have their advantages and disadvantages in many ways.
+Now both of these have their benefits and downside in many ways.

 Here I will try to explain the pros and cons of both brass and nickel plated brass.
 So that you can take a good decision about which one you should go for.

 One of the most used material when it comes to ammo and reloading is brass and nickel.
 Nowadays nickel plated brass is also in use in a great amount.

 There is some definite reason for choosing brass and nickel plated brass for reloading.

 Brass is mainly an alloy of copper and zinc.
 It is the one of the primary material for making case for cartridges.